schultek/dart_mappable/packages/dart_mappable/rfc.md

 The goal of the protocol is to have a **modular** and **universally usable** protocol for serializing and deserializing Dart classes in an **optimally performant** way.

 **[1] "Modular"** means that the protocol is flexible in how it is used.
-Developers may use as much or as little of it as they need, have control over its parts and extend it
+Developers may use as much or as little of it as they need, have control over its parts and extend it.

 **[2] "Universally usable"** means that the protocol can be used for **any** serialized data format (json, csv, yaml, ...) as well as structured objects (like Map).
 It also means that it can be used by both app developers, package authors or as a generation target for build_runner, or (in the future) macros or other tools (like ide extensions or cli tools).

 **[3] "Optimally performant"** means that it should be designed for performance, as serialization is a performance critical part of many apps and often a bottleneck. **"Optimally"** specifically means that the protocol should make **no** performance compromises.
-Therefore its not about enabling "good" performance, its about enabling "optimal" performance.
+Therefore, it's not about enabling "good" performance, it's about enabling "optimal" performance.

 > My personal reason for **[3]** is that "I can't use it because I need better performance" should never be an argument here.
 Not because everyone needs optimal performance, but because many *think* they do.

 > A fourth goal is obviously acceptance and adaption in the ecosystem, but this can only be done together with the community and (maybe even) the Dart team.
-Therefore spread the word about the proposal and lets discuss.
+Therefore, spread the word about the proposal and let's discuss.

 # Core Concept